 Answers to the general questions most frequently asked of our admissions staff are below.
 For answers to more specific questions regarding our J.D. program, part-time J.D. program, Organizational Ethics and Compliance programs and LL.M. in U.S. Law program, see the links at right.

-The School of Law ranks No. 129.
-The School of Law was ranked for the first time in 2007, when it appeared in the third tier.
+UST School of Law ranks No. 129.
+It was ranked for the first time in 2007, when it appeared in the third tier.

 According to Dean Rob Vischer: "Like anyone, we’d rather be ranked higher than lower.
 But our priority is not the U.S. News rankings because those rankings provide incentives to make decisions that are not in our students’ best interests.
 We are focused on delivering value to our students by tackling student debt, improving employment outcomes, and providing a unique law school experience centered on the whole person.
 If doing all that improves our U.S. News ranking, that’s great.
 If not, then the rankings have to take a back seat to doing right by our students.”

 A note on employment data and rankings: The U.S. News Best Graduate Schools rankings count all long-term, full-time, bar passage-required and J.D. advantage jobs toward a law school's employment statistic, even if those positions are the same positions graduates held prior to enrolling in law school.
 This methodology benefits law schools with part-time programs, where many students maintain prior employment while in school and after graduation.
-UST School of Law will for the first time offer a part-time J.D. program.
+UST School of Law will for the first time offer a part-time J.D. program beginning in fall 2015.